schlossm/MSProgressView/README.md

 ```

 ##Options
 MSProgressView is completely customizable.
-However, for quick setup, two(2) variables have been provided for you.
+For quick setup, two(2) variables have been provided for you.

 * `barColor`.
 This value takes a `UIColor`.
 Setting it will automatically animate the color change.
 The default is white.
 * `barWidth`.
 This value takes a `CGFloat`.
 Setting it will automatically animate the width change.
 The default is 5.0.